vamsikadaru/ChadWallet/README.md

 ## Features

 - **Embedded wallet** — passwordless sign-in and a non-custodial Solana wallet via [Privy](https://privy.io) (Google / Apple / email / external wallets).
-- **Live markets** — trending tokens, prices, market caps, and 24h moves powered by [BirdEye](https://birdeye.so), proxied server-side so the API key never ships to the client.
+- **Live markets** — trending tokens, prices, market caps, and 24h moves powered by [BirdEye](https://birdeye.so), proxied server-side so the API key never ships to the client bundle.
-- **Trading terminal** — real candlestick + volume charts ([lightweight-charts](https://www.tradingview.com/lightweight-charts/)) with a Price ⇄ MCap toggle, a persistent token rail, a docked Buy/Sell panel, and live swaps / top-holders feeds.
+- **Trading terminal** — real candlestick + volume charts ([lightweight-charts](https://www.tradingview.com/lightweight-charts/)) with a Price ⇄ MCap toggle, a persistent token rail, a docked Buy/Sell panel, live recent swaps, and real top-holders feeds.
+Y-axis formatting handles micro-cap prices correctly.
+Range switching shows a proper loading state while chart data reloads.
 - **Swap any token** — buy/sell SPL tokens through [Jupiter v6](https://station.jup.ag/docs/apis/swap-api) with slippage control and price-impact estimates.
+Completed trades are logged to Supabase.
 - **Live portfolio** — net worth, holdings, and value-weighted 24h change computed from your real on-chain balances, priced with live BirdEye quotes.
 - **Profile & social** — a generated handle/avatar, editable name + bio, following/followers, and a "Follow top traders" rail backed by [Supabase](https://supabase.com).
 - **Deposit & withdraw** — receive SOL via a QR code, or withdraw SOL to any address (10/25/50/Max) signed by the embedded wallet.
+Both screens have an X button to dismiss and return to the previous page.
+- **Token search** — full Solana token search via BirdEye (`/` shortcut to focus), not limited to trending tokens.
+- **Security** — Privy JWT authentication (`jose` + JWKS) enforced on all mutating API routes (trades, profile edits, follow/unfollow).
+IP-based sliding-window rate limiting on every endpoint.
+BirdEye API key is server-side only — the `/api/birdeye` proxy is the only path to market data.
+Alchemy RPC key is domain-allowlisted in the Alchemy dashboard.
-- **Extras** — token/trader search (`/` shortcut), a live BTC/SOL/JUP majors ticker, and a "blur balances" privacy toggle.
+- **Extras** — a live BTC/SOL/JUP majors ticker and a "blur balances" privacy toggle.

 ## Tech Stack